-Above all we wish for UGE to be a welcoming, vibrant workplace in which staff are comfortable and happy.
-UGE's company policies are designed to reflect this, to help ensure a work environment that employees want to return to every day and that contributes to both personal and professional growth.
+Above all, we wish for UGE to be a welcoming, vibrant workplace in which team members are comfortable and happy.
+UGE's company policies are designed to reflect this, helping to maintain a work environment to which employees want to return to every day and that contributes to both personal and professional growth.

-UGE provides multiple channels for employees' professional and personal development, including in-house trainings and offering financial and time offsets for training that occurs outside of work.
+UGE provides multiple channels for employees' professional and personal development, including in-house trainings and offering financial and time offsets for education that occurs outside of work.

-Performance Feedback

-Each quarter, we distribute an Employee Satisfaction survey.
+Performance Feedback Each quarter, we distribute an Employee Satisfaction survey.
 Additionally, we hold semi-annual "360 performance reviews," in which employees provide feedback to their managers, team, and peers.
 These formal methods supplement regular, more informal feedback between managers and teams.

-Lunch and Learns

-These forums aim to continue education in the office on industry specific issues, such as microgrids, systems design, solar solutions, and compliance.
+Lunch and Learns These forums aim to continue education amongst our team on industry-specific issues, such as Battery Energy Storage Systems, agrivoltaics, and various energy off-take structures.
 This program helps our team stay up-to-date on renewable energy industry trends, sustainability issues, and other skills relevant to our business.

-Professional Development Policy

-In 2015 we rolled out a Professional Development Policy for staff.
+Professional Development Policy In 2015, we rolled out a Professional Development Policy for staff.
 This policy outlines reimbursement and time allocation benefits for professional development opportunities.
 Our employees have utilized the professional development policy for pursuing NABCEP and OSHA certifications and for attending industry workshops and conferences, among other professional development pursuits.